Vemulawada Assembly constituency

 Vemulawada Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 2 constituencies in Rajanna Sircilla district.
+It is one of two constituencies in Rajanna Sircilla district.
 It includes the temple town of Vemulawada and part of Karimnagar Lok Sabha constituency.

-Chennamaneni Ramesh of Telangana Rashtra Samithi is representing the constituency since its inception in 2009.
+Chennamaneni Ramesh of Telangana Rashtra Samithi represented the constituency since its inception in 2009 to 2023.
+Aadi Srinivas won the 2023 Telangana Legislative Assembly election and is the current MLA.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: